ljapkin-roman/hasher/README.md

 # Creating xml file
 I didn't get which user has to store in a file xml hence i write all users in the file.
 The app gets a user's ip with help library "agent", a user's country with help library "location".The file which contains the info of the users is in directory "storage/app".

+# Getting a hash
+I wrote a small JS script that gets a hashing method selected by the user. Аfter the script makes a fetch request and return a hash.
+This hash'll be written on the page immediately.